The Drifters (Japanese band): Hachijidayo Zen'inshūgō!

 The show itself was a comedy variety show that featured sketches and musical guests.
 Often the show opened with a long sketch that lasted for about 20–25 minutes and then musical guests were featured.
 The show would round out the hour with a few more sketches, often with the musical guests participating in these.

 Besides the regular weekly show, The Drifters, or "Dorifu" as they came to be called, would also have special presentations every few months.
 These specials would be an hour and a half and would consist of many short sketches.
 Often they would have special guests, usually famous singing performers, that would participate in the sketches but would not always sing during the show.

 In the late 1970s, between 1977–1978, The Drifters were often linked to the singing duo Pink Lady through a series of popular fumetti style manga and Yanmar Family Hour Fly!
 Son Goku (ヤンマーファミリーアワー 飛べ!孫悟空, Yanmā Famirī Awā Tobe!
 Son Gokū), a children's show based on Journey to the West.
 The show featured puppet caricatures of the Drifters as the principal characters while Pink Lady provided narration and the show's theme song, as well as insert songs based on their hit singles.

+In 2025, Their song Ii Yu Da Na (いい湯だ) was featured in the video game Death Stranding 2: On The Beach.
+With the actor Cha Katō making a small cameo.

 Solo projects

-After Hachijidayo! ended in 1985, the group virtually disbanded but continued to get together for their occasional hour and a half specials.
+After Hachijidayo! ended in 1985, the group virtually disbanded but continued to get together for their occasional hour and a half specials (see ドリフ大爆笑).
 Shimura Ken teamed up with Cha Kato for the series Katochan Kenchan Gokigen TV (Fun TV with Kato-chan and Ken-chan).
 Nakamoto Koji became a regular on the TV program Toyamano Kinsan.
 Takagi Boo recorded a number of albums of Hawaiian style music.

 After Katochan Kenchan Gokigen TV, Kato Cha became a regular on the program "Musashibo Benkei" and appeared as a special guest on other TV programs.
 After Katochan Kenchan Gokigen TV, Shimura Ken also starred in other TV shows such as "Shimura Ken no Bakatonosama" and "Shimuraken no Daijobuda" and guest starred on other TV shows.

 In 1999, Chosuke Ikariya won the Japanese Academy Awards of Best Supporting Actor for his performance of Heihachiro Waku in the movie Bayside Shakedown.
 Chōsuke Ikariya died on March 20, 2004, at the age of 72 of cancer of the lymph nodes.
 He announced his illness in June of the previous year, and left the hospital once in July afterwards for the opening of the movie Bayside Shakedown 2.

 In April 2002, Shimura Ken recorded a one-off single with Hello!
 Project's unit "Mini Moni", with the collaboration credited to "Bakatono to Mini Moni Hime" (バカ殿様とミニモニ。姫).
 They recorded two songs named after a catch phrase of his, "Ai-in".